Definition of Disability:

-In easier to understand terms, Social Security pays monthly cash benefits to people who are unable to work full time for a year or more because of a disability.
+In easier-to-understand terms, Social Security pays monthly cash benefits to people who cannot work full-time for a year or more because of a disability.
 “Disability” under Social Security is based on your inability to work.
 SSA considers you disabled under its rules if:

 - You cannot do work that you did before;